 Work/Professional Settings:

-Stick to solid colors in the sophisticated category: mocha mousse, burgundy, deep plum, navy, or neutral taupes.
-Medium length, natural shapes like oval or squoval.
-Skip the nail art unless it's extremely subtle—maybe a thin gold stripe or tiny accent on one nail.
+Stick to solid colors in sophisticated shades: mocha mousse, burgundy, deep plum, navy, or neutral taupes.
+Medium length with natural shapes like oval or squoval work best.
+Skip nail art unless extremely subtle—perhaps a thin gold stripe or tiny accent on one nail.

 Holiday Parties/Special Events: